andrevinsky/crunchtask.js/readme.md

 ```

-Refer towards the end of the spec file for the working example.
+Refer towards the end of the spec unit-test file (`test/unit/crunchtaskSpec.coffee`) for the working example.

 ## How do we come to this setup?